What is about their permanently smiling faces that creeps us out?

 Raise your hand if you were completely traumatized by Pennywise from the movie It.
-I bet many did, and now that the remake is so close to being released, a lot of people will relive their childhood fears.
+I bet many did, and now that the remake has been released, a lot of people will relive their childhood fears.
 But what do clowns have that make them so eerie and creepy?
 In my case, I totally relate it to a bad association.
 Let me explain.

 My pediatrician was one of those clown lovers who had his entire office filled with them (I really don’t understand why clown lovers always have to be so obsessed).
 Naturally, when you’re a kid you don’t really like going to the doctor, so I associated clowns to that horrific experience and the movie didn’t help a lot, to be honest.
 I kept that fear for ages until one day, in my teens, I gathered some courage and decided to face that fear by re-watching the film.
 It was as scary as the first time until I saw the ending (yeah, I’m not really falling for that gigantic spider ending) and suddenly all the fear was gone.
 Probably it also helped that I found out that Pennywise was interpreted by Tim Curry, and I love his Rocky Horror Picture Show, but I digress.
 The thing is that when it comes to these characters there doesn’t seem to be any middle ground.
 You either like them or loathe them.
 But how did a figure that was supposed to be the representation of innocence and fun came to be so creepy and evil?